HackYourFuture/databases/Week1/README.md

 # Lesson 1: MySQL and Node setup!
 Create, Insert and Select !

-Objective : This module aims to incorporate JavaScript code to operate the MySQL database.
+Objective : This class aims to incorporate JavaScript code to operate the MySQL database.
 MySQL client can be used to demonstrate SQL queries however, students should know how to make a MySQL database connection from JavaScript, run queries from JavaScript and capture results of queries in JavaScript.